silverhammermba/superuser/_posts/2013-02-01-computers.markdown

 A: Something that computes.

 Obvious, right?
-Now you have 10 seconds to define "compute"... don't worry.
+Now you have 10 seconds to define "compute".
+Not so obvious.
-Even computer scientists had a hard time defining it.
+Don't worry, because even computer scientists had a hard time defining it.
 It wasn't until the 1930s that anyone managed to put forth a decent definition for the term, and even today no one can come up with an argument for why that definition is the "right" one.
 We've all just agreed to hope that it's the right one.
 Weird, right!?

 So what is this definition?